Kaolinitequartz/awesome-geobiology/README.md

 [![DOI](https://img.shields.io/badge/DOI-10.3389/feart.2019.00180-blue.svg)](https://doi.org/10.3389/feart.2019.00180)

-[`CHNOSZ`](https://chnosz.net/) is an R package which provides an integrated set of tools for thermodynamic calculations in aqueous geochemistry and geobiochemistry.
+[`CHNOSZ`](https://chnosz.net/) is an R package developed by Jeffrey M. Dick.
+It provides an integrated set of tools for thermodynamic calculations in aqueous geochemistry and geobiochemistry.
 It has functions for writing balanced reactions to form species from user-selected basis species and for calculating the standard molal properties of species and reactions, including the standard Gibbs energy and equilibrium constant.

 #### 🟩 pyCHNOSZ